If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Make sure to check out Trainer Academy for premium NCSF CPT study materials.
 They will reduce study time by 50% and have an exam pass guarantee.
 Read my full review on them here.
 You can save $100 on their MVP study system with the code: PTPSUB

 - Know the guidelines and recommendations for each population group and condition throughout the chapter.

 Working with Special Populations

-Special populations are defined subgroups of the general population that have some acute or chronic conditions which may or may not be pathological.
+Special populations are defined subgroups of the general population with some acute or chronic conditions that may or may not be pathological.

 An easy example is comparing a child in adolescence and a pregnant woman.
-These two groups need entirely different guidelines for what would be healthy for them in terms of physical activity.
+These two groups need entirely different guidelines for what would be healthy for them regarding physical activity.